Saransh-cpp/Saransh-cpp.github.io/_pages/opensource_old.md

 Refer to [https://saransh-cpp.github.io/repositories/](https://saransh-cpp.github.io/repositories/) for a newer version of this page!

 My contributions are scattered all over GitHub.
-I usually contribute to research software written in Python and Julia, but I am exploring the C/C++ side as well.
+I usually contribute to scientific software written in Python and Julia, but I am exploring the C/C++ side as well.
 Here are some of my significant contributions.

 ## Member, maintainer, and core-developer